uber/baseweb/src/toast/README.md

           Body: CustomContainer,
         }}
       >
-      This a dismissable info notification that is hidden after 5 seconds automatically.
+      This a dismissible info notification that is hidden after 5 seconds automatically.
       </Toast>
       <Toast
         closeable={false}